inniyah/preppy/docs/index.rst

 ------------------
 Many systems can escape all expressions output into HTML as a security measure.
 Some go further and try to remove Javascript.
 Preppy solves this by letting you pass in your own quote function.

 In systems which do this, they commonly require an extra construct to mark some expressions as 'safe', and not to be escaped.
 This can be accomplished by having a string subclass, and having your quote function recognise and pass it through.
+See the *stdQuote* function above